localstack/snowflake-docs/content/en/user-guide/user-defined-functions/index.md

 User-Defined Functions (UDFs) are functions that you can create to extend the functionality of your SQL queries.
 Snowflake supports UDFs in different programming languages, including JavaScript, Python, Java, Scala, and SQL.

-LocalStack Snowflake emulator supports User-Defined Functions (UDFs) in Node.js and Python.
+LocalStack Snowflake emulator supports User-Defined Functions (UDFs) in JavaScript and Python.
 You can create UDFs to extend the functionality of your SQL queries.
-This guide demonstrates how to create and execute UDFs in Node.js and Python.
+This guide demonstrates how to create and execute UDFs in JavaScript and Python.

 ## Node.js